aivanb/LifestyleApp/notes/database_structure.md

 - food_group: food group.
 ENUM [fruit, vegetable, grain, protein, dairy, other]
 - brand: Brand name
 - cost: Cost of food
+- make_public: if this food is viewable to all users
 - created_at: Timestamp when created
 - updated_at: Timestamp when last updated
 ```